highcharts/highcharts/docs/dashboards/custom-component.md

 Note, that to create the custom component we are using ES6, to use the `class` and `extends` keywords, which makes creating custom class much easier.

-We start by importing the default `Component` class from `Dashboards` namespace, and by creating the class, which will inherit from this class.
+We start by importing the default `Component` class from `Dashboards` namespace.
+The next step is creating the class which will inherit from the imported `Component` class.
-The name of the class will automatically be the name, that will be used to reference this component type, e.g. the class `YouTubeComponent` will be referenced by name: `YouTube`.
+The name of the class will automatically be the string, that will be used to reference this component type e.g. the class `YouTubeComponent` will be referenced by name: "`YouTube`".

 ```js
     const Component = Dashboards.Component;